Skip to Main Content

 • Once born, puppies can contract hookworms through an infected mother's milk.

-The Lifecycle of the Hookworms in Dogs
+The Lifecycle of Hookworms in Dogs

 There are three main stages to the hookworm lifecycle, they are: